erSubhashThapa/100daysofcode/r2-log.md

   [How to Setup VS Code + Prettier + ESLint](https://www.youtube.com/watch?v=YIvjKId9m2c)

   ## Errors!
   Now my ESlint is underlining the wrong things.
 For example, it underlines `this.readyState` but when I hover over `this.readyState`, ESLint tells me what's wrong with a *different* part of my code.
-I deleted everything I added and it works again.
+I deleted everything I added to my settings and configurations and it works again.

   It's probably not working because *Prettier* failed to load: